peterjc/thapbi-pict/docs/examples/synthetic_mycobiome/sample_data.rst

 created linking accession names to the appropriate species for assessing the classifier performance.

-Sub-folder under ``intermediate*/ITS2/`` are used for intermediate files, in general there is a sub-folder for each primer-pair.
+Sub-folder ``intermediate/ITS2/`` is used for intermediate files, in general there is a sub-folder for each primer-pair.